 PETA International Science Consortium, Ltd. (PISC), represents the interests of its members and their individual supporters.
 It applies and co-ordinates its members’ scientific and regulatory expertise to promote reliable and relevant strategies to reduce, and ultimately eliminate, the use of animals in experiments.
 PISC provides technical support to companies and researchers seeking to replace, reduce, or refine the use of animal tests, and advises its members with regard to providing financial support to companies to achieve this common goal.

 In addition to assisting research organisations and private industries in the development of best practices, PISC interacts with national and international regulatory bodies and standards organisations to ensure that opportunities exist to increase and harmonise the use of validated nonanimal test methods.
 PISC engages with a number of regulatory bodies, including but not limited to the European Chemicals Agency (ECHA) and the European Food Safety Authority in Europe, the Health and Safety Executive in the UK, and the Food and Drug Administration and the Environmental Protection Agency in the US.
 This engagement involves participation in expert working groups, accredited stakeholder status, including ESTAF, the European Union Reference Laboratory for alternatives to animal testing (EURL ECVAM) Stakeholder Forum, submission of comments on regulatory initiatives, direct communication and lobbying as appropriate.

-An area of primary concern is the REACH (Registration, Evaluation, Authorisation and Restriction of Chemical Substances) regulation.
+An area of primary concern is the REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) regulation.
 This extensive project includes working with ECHA and the European Commission regarding the use of animals as a last resort, as well as liaising with companies to ensure that they are familiar with and implement validated alternatives to animal testing.
 One area of focus is the incorporation of the Extended One Generation Reproductive Toxicity Study (EOGRTS) which, despite having been validated, has not been adequately taken up by regulators or industry.